joaoflf/galois/README.md

 * Implementing CRUD (Create, Read, Update, Delete) operations for JSON documents and collections ✅
 * Implement a unique id generator similar to MongoDB ✅
-* Design custom query language to search and filter documents based on their properties 🔄
+* Design custom query language to search and filter documents based on their properties
-* Implement query language using Abstract Syntax Trees (AST) 📭
+* Implement query language parser to an Abstract Syntax Tree (AST) 🔄
+* Implement the AST executor 📭
 * Implement custom storage engine based on LSMTrees 📭